GGP1/kure/docs/commands/clear.md

 ## Description

-Manually clean the clipboard, terminal or both of them.
+Manually clean clipboard, terminal (and its history) or both of them.
+Windows users must clear the history manually with ALT+F7, executing "cmd" command or by re-opening the cmd (as it saves session history only).

 ## Flags